owasp-sbot/MGraph/docs/code/providers/graph_rag/tech-brief__building-intelligent-knowledge-Systems-with-mGraph-ai.md

 ## Serverless Architecture

-MGraph-AI is designed to be completely serverless, operating entirely in-memory with file-based persistence:
+MGraph-DB is designed to be completely serverless, operating entirely in-memory with file-based persistence:

 ### File-Based Storage System